Meet the Founder

 Dr. Stephen M. Kosslyn is the President and CEO of Foundry College.
 He led a team of instructional designers in building the Foundry curriculum, and designing the teaching techniques, based on his decades of work in learning science.
 Most recently, Dr. Kosslyn served as the Founding Dean and Chief Academic Officer of the Minerva Schools at the Keck Graduate Institute.
 He was previously the director of the Center for Advanced Study in the Behavioral Sciences and Professor of Psychology at Stanford University.
 Prior to that, he was chair of the Department of Psychology, Dean of Social Science, and the John Lindsley Professor of Psychology in Memory of William James at Harvard University.
 He received a B.A. from UCLA and a Ph.D. from Stanford University, both in psychology.

 Our instructional designers collaborated with Dr. Kosslyn to develop the Foundry College curriculum, including specifying key competencies to be taught and developing detailed lesson plans for each session.
+Our trained faculty use these lesson plans to instruct each class, incorporating active learning techniques to ensure that students learn the material, put it into immediate practice, and retain it for the future.

 Dr. Tracey Leacock